vitessio/website/content/en/docs/14.0/reference/features/connection-pools.md

 #### `-db_filtered_user`

  * (default 'vt_filtered')
- * Used on the target or vplayer side during VReplication.
+ * Used by VReplication on the source (vstreamer) and target (vplayer) side when copying data.

 ## Other relevant pool-related variables